bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

 =====================

 ..
 WARNING::

-    Requirement: you must have an application, see `Create an application process`_.
+    Requirement: you must have an application, see :doc:`Create an application process </tutorials/dev_create_an_application>`.

-Follow the procedure described in :doc:`Authentication by client credential </guide/authentication_flows>`

 .. image:: /_images/guide/auth_flow_diagram_colors.jpg
    :scale: 100 %